-Private medical appointments with a range of specialists are available at both Intermed and Grandmed hospitals.
-Doctors at these hospitals generally speak at least some English.
-However, if the matter is nuanced or complex you may wish to bring a local friend along as a translator.
+Private medical appointments with a range of specialists are available at both InterMed and GrandMed hospitals.
+Doctors at these hospitals often speak at least some English.
+However, if the matter is nuanced or complex you may wish to bring a local friend/colleague along as a translator.